 Yes!
 The toolkit is designed to be saved each week for your patients so that you can stay up to date on your progress throughout treatment.
 Activities that can be saved and revisited have a “SAVE” button below the activity.
 Additionally, you can always visit the Homework page to save your progress!

 The toolkit has undergone significant pilot testing with providers and families.
-We are currently in the process of implementing and testing the toolkit on treatment outcomes in over 40 different community agencies.
+We recently implemented and tested SPARK with more than 30 community agencies, 100 providers, and 250 children and found that SPARK improved children's engagement in treatment and providers' fidelity (adherence) to treatment!
 See the “Research” section of the website for a lot more information about this!

 Unfortunately, the toolkit is only available in English.
 However, it is a priority to make this available in Spanish soon.
 Once we publish findings from our large study, we are hoping that this helps us obtain resources needed to do this.